steemit/smt-whitepaper/cbt-manual/manual.md

 };
 ```

+### Token Generation Events and Initial Token Offerings (TGEs and ITOs)

 SMT token creation exchange takes place in a series of *units*.

-### Token Generation Events and Initial Token Offerings (TGEs and ITOs)
+To understand units, it's best to start with an example.

 ALPHA wants to sell a token to the crowd to raise funds
 where 7% of contributed STEEM goes to Founder Account A, 23% of contributed STEEM goes to Founder Account B, and 70% of contributed STEEM goes to Founder Account C.